krisbaranski/priority_grid/README.md

 You can make as many headings as you like and you can create a new list to prioritize.
 You can also run your "matrix" again after reset.
 Consider that number of your items will give multiple pairs i.e. 6 items = 15 possible pairs, 10 items = 45.
-So it can still take some time to figure out.
+It can still take few minutes to figure out your priority grid.

 ## How to use it

 #### Follow this steps

+1. on main page `index` is a button `create new` to start, it redirect you to title page
-1. give a title to your list of priority grid items, i.e.
+2. on `title` page fill input with a title of your priority list, i.e.
-   `Qualities`
+   **`Qualities`**
-2. create a list of items to work with, i.e.
+3. now you are redirected to `items` page where you create a list of items to work with, i.e.
-   `Strong`
-   `Fast`
-   `Something`
+   **`Strong`**
+   **`Fast`**
+   **`Something`**
    `...`
+   afer finish push the button `start choosing`
-3. now you get pairs of items.
+4. now you are redirected to `choose` page where you get pairs of items.
 Choose only one of them, which is more valuable for you i.e.:
-   `Strong` OR `Fast`
+   **`Strong`** OR **`Fast`**
-4. those pairs will continue until all possible combinations are shown (i.e. 6 items = 15 possible pairs)
+5. those pairs will continue until all possible combinations are shown (i.e. 6 items = 15 possible pairs)
-5. when finished, you will be redirected to result page where you get a list of your items sorted from most for least important
+6. when finished, you will be redirected to `result` page where you get a list of your items sorted from most for least important
+7. on `history` page are stored all your lists with titles and corresponding items

 ###